pchatz06/EPL607_Assignment_pchatz06/README.md

     return triangles
 ```
-* An example render of a 3D object that I downloaded and loaded is this:
+* An example render of a 3D object that I downloaded and loaded is this (A dragon -- WOW):
 ![Dragon.png](Dragon.png)